SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/authoring/github.md

 That way, when you look at the list of commits, pull requests, or branches you can more easily reconstruct the work you did (or in the case or branches, intended to do).
 This is especially helpful when you need to find working code from a previous save point.

-## Troubleshooting Errors when Committing from Docassemble
+## Troubleshooting errors when committing from Docassemble

 When you get an error committing from Docassemble, it means Docassemble was unable to change anything on GitHub.
 One of three things is probably going on.